arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arkansas Traffic Court Records Public Records?

-Records generated from traffic courts are categorized as public records except when restricted by a court or the law.
-Records created from the proceedings of “courts of public record” in Arkansas are classified as public information under public access to information law.
+Records generated from traffic courts are categorized as public except when restricted by a court or the law.
+Records created from the proceedings of "courts of public record" in Arkansas are classified as public information under the public access to information law.
 They are subject to access by members of the general public.

 Getting a Traffic Ticket in Arkansas